 RMS 5105.
 Fundamentals of Remote Sensing.
 3 Hours.

 RMS 6110.
-Digital Image Processing.
+Introduction to Machine Learning for Image Data.
 3 Hours.

 RMS 6230.
 Remote Sensing and Global Change.
 3 Hours.

 RMS 6240.
-Introduction to Radar and LIDAR Remote Sensing.
+Introduction to Radar and LiDAR Remote Sensing.
 3 Hours.

 RMS 6260.
-Remote Sensing for Archaeology.
+Remote Sensing for Archaeology and Cultural Resource Management.
 3 Hours.

 RMS 6270.
 Remote Sensing for Disaster Management.
 3 Hours.

 Offers students an opportunity to understand the use of spatial information in disaster management and to acquire a comprehensive overview and hands-on skills in the application of remote sensing.
 The course is in five modules: (1) remote sensing theory, sensor/platform combinations, spectral imaging theories, atmospheric and radiometric correction, as well as sources for data download and analysis; (2) the use of remote sensing and GIS tools for use in wildfire management; (3) the use of remote sensing for flood mapping and analysis; (4) man-made disasters, such as oil spills, and consequence management of terrorist attacks or preevent planning to mitigate effects of a terrorist attack; and (5) a final project in which students analyze a set of data and produce a final report.
-Prereq.
-RMS 5105 (which may be taken concurrently) and RMS 6110.

 RMS 6280.
 Automated Feature Extraction for the Geospatial Professional.
 3 Hours.